Skip to content

 Hyperbridge relayers

-Critical to the function of Hyperbridge are the relayers who transmit requests & responses across it's connected chains.
+Critical to the function of Hyperbridge are the relayers who transmit requests & responses across its connected chains.
 Unlike popular interoperability protocols, Hyperbridge relayers are fully permissionless.
 This means, relayers will not need to be staked or whitelisted in order to transmit cross-chain messages.
-This is as a result of it's first-of-it's kind, fully trust-free design.
+This is as a result of its first-of-it's kind, fully trust-free design.
 This service of-course, will not be for free.
-Hyperbridge permits the applications that leverage it’s secure message passing infrastructure to pay ahead of time for the message delivery & execution.
+Hyperbridge permits the applications that leverage its secure message passing infrastructure to pay ahead of time for the message delivery & execution.
 They do so on the source chain of the initiating application.

-Fees for cross-chain requests are to be paid in stable coins, We’ve chosen the DAI stablecoin for it’s decentralized and censorship-resistant properties.
+Fees for cross-chain requests are to be paid in stable coins, We’ve chosen the DAI stablecoin for its decentralized and censorship-resistant properties.
 This means users will estimate the cost for message execution & provide what they believe to be a fair amount in DAI to the Hyperbridge contract.
 (Specifically, the EvmHost) at the time of dispatching a request.
 Once the request has been finalized by the originating chain and these finality proofs made available to the destination chain.
 The request becomes eligible for delivery & execution.
-A relayer will estimate the cost of request delivery and query the fee that has been put up for it’s delivery on the source chain.
+A relayer will estimate the cost of request delivery and query the fee that has been put up for its delivery on the source chain.
 Depending on their profitability configuration, they’ll either choose to deliver the request or ignore it.

 If the relayers chooses to deliver the request, then this means they will cover the cost of message delivery and execution.
 This cost of message delivery is the cost of proof verification of requests & responses.
 The cost of message execution is the cost of executing the message on the destination module.
 In the current version of the protocol, relayers are tasked with both delivering and executing the messages.
 But it is entirely possible in future versions of the protocol that we unbundle message delivery and execution as this may enable more exotic applications.